 Upcoming Local Hunts: Hocking Valley Amateur Radio Club (HVARC) has been doing regular monthly hunts.
-Tentative March 20, 2021 with rain date of March 27.
+They have decided to not hold one for June, 2021

 Fox Hunting Basics: Getting Started